Matthew 6:33-34

 He who makes promises about infinite blessings will throw in everyday things as if they were of small account and were given in as a matter of course, like the grocer’s paper bags in which he packs up our purchases.

 Seek (2212) (zeteo) means to try to learn where something is or try to find as a searching for what is lost seek.
 To attempt to learn something by careful investigation or searching.
-Seeking in the present context speaks of a single minded focus, as when one's eye is "single" (clear) (see notes Mt 6:22-23)
+Seeking in the present context speaks of a single minded focus, as when one's eye is "single" (clear) (Mt 6:22, 23-notes)

-Zeteo is in the present imperative so what Jesus is saying is that the antidote to worrying is to make a daily choice to prioritize God's kingdom and righteousness.
-Make it the habit of your life to prioritize seeking God's Kingdom and righteousness.
+Zeteo is in the present imperative so what Jesus is saying is that the antidote to worrying is to make a daily choice, your habitual practice to prioritize God's kingdom and righteousness.
+The world won't stop tempting you to seek it's passing pleasures, and one of the best "defenses" is a good "offense", in this case seeking the things above where the King sits at the right hand of His Father (Col 3:1-note, Col 3:2-note).

 Notice then that Jesus is not suggesting but commanding all citizens of the Kingdom of heaven who still live on earth to cease making material things the center of their life ("stop worrying" Mt 6:25-32).
 Instead the believer's lifelong pursuit is not for things but the presence, pleasure and Person of Jesus Christ our Lord and our King ("kingdom" always indicates a "king").
 See related resource by Anne Ortlund - Fix Your Eyes on Jesus